How Does Noise-Cancellation Headphones Work?

 When shopping for a pair of good noise-cancelling headphones, it’s important that you truly understand what noise-cancellation can do well, and on the other hand, what it’s not designed to do.
 So, let’s talk a little more about how noise-cancellation works.

-Active noise cancelling headphones contain a miniature microphone that observes external sounds.
+headphones contain a miniature microphone that observes external sounds.
 By analyzing the background noise, the noise-cancelling circuitry takes note of the frequency and emulates a sound to cancel out the noise.
 This “destructive interference” allows you to stay focused on the audio you want to hear.
 This sound reduction technology, however, doesn’t work on all frequencies.
-While every manufacturer is slightly different, all noise-cancelling headphones operate to reduce low frequency sounds.
+While every manufacturer is slightly different, all noise-cancelling headphones operate to reduce low frequency sounds.!

 To sum it all up, noise-cancelling headphones are most successful at reducing low frequency background noises, such as commuter and travel interference.
 You’ll find yourself needing them on planes, crowded offices or anywhere you just want to lessen the noise around you.
 With so much ambient noise surrounding us, it’s become difficult to enjoy the music-listening experience when dealing with the environmental fracas of our everyday lives.
 This is why the need for a pair of noise-cancelling headphones has become essential for the modern audiophile.